A tactical time slot management problem under mixed logit demand: Solution approach

-Subsequently, we decide whether to accept the current solution based on the record-to-record travel (RRT) acceptance criterion, known for yielding superior results in empirical tests \cite{Santini2018AMetaheuristic}.
-According to the RRT method, the current solution is accepted if its objective function value is within a threshold, \(\phi\), of the incumbent solution.
-The threshold \(\phi\) decreases linearly by \(\nu\) in each iteration, facilitating a transition from exploration to exploitation of the solution space as the algorithm progresses (lines \ref{algline:RTR}-\ref{algline:RTR2}).
+The record-to-record travel acceptance criterion is then applied to determine whether the current solution should replace the incumbent.
+This criterion accepts solutions whose values are within a threshold ($\phi$) of that of the incumbent solution. $\phi$ decreases over time by $\lambda$, facilitating a transition from exploration to exploitation (lines~\ref{algline:RRT}-\ref{algline:RRT2}) \citep{Santini2018AMetaheuristic}.